MicrosoftDocs/azure-docs/articles/power-bi-embedded/power-bi-embedded-iframe.md

 <properties
-   pageTitle="Microsoft Power BI Embedded Preview - Integrate a report into your app" description="Microsoft Power BI Embedded Preview - How to integrate a report into your app, how to authenticate with Power BI Embedded app token, how to get reports" services="power-bi-embedded" documentationCenter="" authors="dvana"
+   pageTitle="Microsoft Power BI Embedded Preview - Embed Power BI with an IFrame" description="Microsoft Power BI Embedded Preview - Essential code to integrate a report into your app, how to authenticate with Power BI Embedded app token, how to get reports" services="power-bi-embedded" documentationCenter="" authors="dvana"